Timeline for Applying to Graduate School

 - Transcripts: Official transcripts must be sent through the registrar’s office.
 However, you may request copies and mail them as a courtesy with your application.

 - Letters of recommendation: Submit requests to faculty and Credentials Service at least a month in advance of application deadlines.

-- Application essays/personal statement: Schedule a critique with a career counselor.
+- Application essays/personal statement: Schedule a critique with a career adviser.

 - Portfolios, resumes, auditions, or other materials: Send as requested.